 Date | Points Lost | Reason |

-The Nifty 50 is a benchmark index representing the top 50 companies on the NSE, offering broad exposure to India's economy.
+Nifty offers broad exposure to India's economy.
 It is calculated based on free-float market capitalisation and reviewed every six months.
-Investors can access it through index mutual funds or derivative contracts.
-The index reflects the performance of key sectors, with changes driven by market conditions and corporate actions
+Investors can access it through index mutual funds, ETFs, or derivative contracts.
+The index reflects the performance of key sectors, with changes driven by market conditions and corporate actions.